openvstorage/ovs-documentation/Administration/usingthecli/ovs.md

 #### The available ovs commands
 * setup: Launch Open vStorage setup and autodetect required node role (master/extra).
     * `ovs setup master`: Launch Open vStorage setup and install node as master node.
+	* `ovs setup extra`: Launch Open vStorage setup and install node as extra node.
     * `ovs setup promote`: Promote this node (extra -> master).
     * `ovs setup demote`: Demote this node (master -> extra).
+* remove node
+	* `ovs remove node <IP>`: Removes the node from cluster.
 * update
     * `ovs update framework`: Update the OPen vStorage Framework on all nodes.
     * `ovs update volumedriver`: Update the VolumeDriver on all nodes.
+* monitor
 	* `ovs monitor services`: Watch Open vStorage services.
 	* `ovs monitor heartbeat`: Send an internal heartbeat.
+* service options
-* `ovs stop services`: Try to stop all Open vStorage services.
+	* `ovs stop framework [ip|all]`: Stop Open vStorage Framework services on this node, on all nodes, or on the given ip.
-* `ovs start services`: Try to start all Open vStorage servces.
+	* `ovs start framework [ip|all]`: Start Open vStorage Framework services on this node, on all nodes, or on the given ip.
+* miscellaneous options
 	* `ovs collect logs`: Collect all Open vStorage logs to a tarball for support purposes under `/tmp`.
 	* `ovs unittest filepath`: Run the unittests in filepath.
 * configuration management
 	* `ovs config edit some/key`: Edit that key in your `$EDITOR`.
 If it doesn't exist, the key is created.
 	* `ovs config list some`: List all keys with the given prefix.